mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.3.1/operations/prometheus/alert-rules/index.md

 If the Git repository containing the alert rules is private, you will need to configure the secrets first.
 Currently, the following Auth types are supported.

-<p class="message--important"><strong>IMPORTANT: </strong>If the Git repository contains submodules, all the submodules must use the same Auth type as what's used for the repository.
+<p class="message--important"><strong>IMPORTANT: </strong>If the Git repository contains submodules, all the submodules must use the same Auth type as what is used for the repository.
 For example, if HTTP Auth is configured for the Git repository, all of the submodules in the repository's <code>.gitmodules</code> file must use the <code>https</code> URL scheme.</p>

 ### HTTP Auth